 Can I visit Northumberland without a car?

-Yes, you could, but you wouldn’t get very far & would likely need more than four days to navigate the public transport.
+Yes, you could, but you wouldn’t get very far and would likely need more than four days to navigate the public transport.
 We strongly recommend that you visit Northumberland with a vehicle.
-As this will allow you to reach all the best attractions & remote corners of the county.
+As this will allow you to reach all the best attractions and remote corners of the county.
 Plus, who doesn’t love a road trip?

-If you are an overseas visitor it would be a good idea to rent a car, & self drive.
-We would recommend making your way to Newcastle, either by train or air & renting a vehicle from there.
-Newcastle is Northumberland’s capital city & you will find all the usual rental companies.
+If you are an overseas visitor, it would be a good idea to rent a car, and self-drive.
+We would recommend making your way to Newcastle, either by train or air, then renting a vehicle from there.
+Newcastle is Northumberland’s capital city, and you will find all the usual rental companies.
 From Newcastle, you’ll only be a short drive to all the spots we are going to mention in this blog post.

 Where to stay?

-From the coast to the countryside, there are many gorgeous towns & villages to base yourself during your time in Northumberland.
+From the coast to the countryside, there are many gorgeous towns and villages to base yourself during your time in Northumberland.
 There are also many different styles of accommodation on offer.
-From camp sites & glamping, to hotels & Airbnb’s.
-We would recommend looking for accommodation in these areas: Amble, Hexham, Alnmouth, Rothbury, Craster, Morpeth & Bamburgh.
+From camp sites and glamping to hotels and Airbnb’s.
+We would recommend looking for accommodation in the following areas: Amble, Hexham, Alnmouth, Rothbury, Craster, Morpeth and Bamburgh.

-We stayed on a beautiful farm overlooking the Northumbrian countryside & coast, called ‘Hillside Huts & Cabins‘.
-They are located just south of Morpeth & have a selection of classic rustic shepherd’s huts, with wood burning hot tub.
+We stayed on a beautiful farm overlooking the Northumbrian countryside and coast, called ‘Hillside Huts & Cabins‘.
+They are located just south of Morpeth and have a selection of classic rustic shepherd’s huts, with wood burning hot tub.
 We highly recommend you experience a stay in a shepherd’s hut at least once.

 We loved that we were able to soak in the hot tub whilst enjoying the sounds of nature, with stunning sweeping views.
 There was also a sky light in the roof, over the bed.
 Meaning we could star gaze, before falling asleep under the stars.
 Northumberland has the most pristine dark skies in all of England.
-If you like to watch the stars, this is definitely the place to do it!
+If you like to look up, this is definitely the place to do it!

 Day 1 – Wilderness & Ruins

-You’ve made it to Northumberland & now it’s finally time to get into the good stuff, exploring!
+You’ve made it to Northumberland and now it’s finally time to get into the good stuff, exploring!

 Northumberland National Park

 As you follow Hadrian’s Wall towards Sycamore Gap.
-You will get the opportunity to experience some of the best countryside views in Northumberland & the whole of England (in our opinion!)
+You will get the opportunity to experience some of the best countryside views in Northumberland and the whole of England (in our opinion)!
 Along the way, you’ll also encounter the ruins of ancient Roman fortresses.
 You can’t help but imagine what life would have looked like out here in the wilderness all those centuries ago.

 Vindolanda Roman Fort

 Due to Northumberland’s important role in defending Britain during Roman times, the county is littered with historical Roman sites.
 Great if you’re into archaeology!
-Vindolanda is located super close to the Sycamore Gap walk, so you should definitely stop by, if this interests you.
+Vindolanda is located very close to the Sycamore Gap walk, so you should definitely stop by if this interests you.

-On your visit here, you’ll get the chance to walk around an original Roman village & fort.
+On your visit here, you’ll get the chance to walk around an original Roman village and fort.
 They also have a museum, with artefacts that have been discovered at the site by archaeologists.
-The site boasts the largest & most important collection of Roman artefacts, anywhere on the Roman frontier.
+The site boasts the largest and most important collection of Roman artefacts, anywhere on the Roman frontier.

 There is also a small café, so if you forget lunch, do not fear!
-You can find more information about Vindolanda & plan your visit on their website.
+You can find more information about Vindolanda and plan your visit on their website.

 Day 2 – Castles